Ekronke/project-euler/README.md

 # project-euler
-Some solution to project euler problems.
+Some solution to project euler problems, some solutions are broken.